fabiomercorio/fabiomercorio.github.io/publications.md

 }

+@misc{mercorio2025invalsi,
+      title={A Benchmark to Evaluate LLMs’ Proficiency on Italian Student Competencies}, author={Fabio Mercorio and Mario Mezzanzanica and Daniele Potertì and Antonio Serino and Andrea Seveso}, year={2025},
+      booktitle={ECML-PKDD 2025, the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (to appear)}
+}

 @inproceedings{10.1145/3672608.3707960,
 author = {Malandri, Lorenzo and Mercorio, Fabio and Serino, Antonio}, title = {SkiLLMo: Normalized ESCO Skill Extraction through Transformer Models},